Air Conditioner Repair Checklist

 - Making your system break down sooner

-If you can’t remember when you last replaced yours, turn off your unit totally and remove the filter.
+If you can’t remember when you last replaced your filter, turn off your unit totally and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be located in an adjoining filter case or wall-mounted return air grille.

 Tilt the filter up to the light.
 If you can’t see through it, you certainly should get a new one.